justcoding121/titanium-web-proxy/README.md

 proxyServer.AddEndPoint(explicitEndPoint);
 proxyServer.Start();

+//Warning!
+Transparent endpoint is not tested end to end
 //Transparent endpoint is usefull for reverse proxying (client is not aware of the existance of proxy)
 //A transparent endpoint usually requires a network router port forwarding HTTP(S) packets to this endpoint
 //Currently do not support Server Name Indication (It is not currently supported by SslStream class)